GBamrah30/GBamrah30/README.md

 **[Los Angeles Crime Statistics:](https://app.powerbi.com/view?r=eyJrIjoiZmU0OGU0ZGUtNGFhYS00MWI0LWI1NjAtODJjNzQyMTQxNDE2IiwidCI6IjY2NGQxODg4LWU4MzAtNDBmMi1iMWIwLWViMWE3ZTRhYTNhYSIsImMiOjN9)** This dataset was sourced directly from the LAPD's crime reporting system.
 I have used the information to show key data that provide insight into the total number of crimes, resolution rate, breakdown by victims as well as the areas the crimes occured.

-**[Chocolate Sales Analysis:](https://app.powerbi.com/view?r=eyJrIjoiMjEwYTU2NTQtZTk1Ny00YzFiLTk1N2MtYTUwYzNhMmFmOWViIiwidCI6IjY2NGQxODg4LWU4MzAtNDBmMi1iMWIwLWViMWE3ZTRhYTNhYSIsImMiOjN9)** Dummy dataset used to show financial reporting and KPI's of a fictional chocolate company.
+**[Chocolate Sales Analysis:](https://app.powerbi.com/view?r=eyJrIjoiMjEwYTU2NTQtZTk1Ny00YzFiLTk1N2MtYTUwYzNhMmFmOWViIiwidCI6IjY2NGQxODg4LWU4MzAtNDBmMi1iMWIwLWViMWE3ZTRhYTNhYSIsImMiOjN9)** Fictional dataset used to show financial reporting and KPI's of a fictional chocolate company.

-**[Car Sales Analysis:](https://app.powerbi.com/view?r=eyJrIjoiY2E4ZjczOGYtNDBhZS00MjQ2LTg0YTItZWVjNDFmNWJlNTE4IiwidCI6IjY2NGQxODg4LWU4MzAtNDBmMi1iMWIwLWViMWE3ZTRhYTNhYSIsImMiOjN9)** Dummy dataset of a fictional car dealershipl.
+**[Car Sales Analysis:](https://app.powerbi.com/view?r=eyJrIjoiY2E4ZjczOGYtNDBhZS00MjQ2LTg0YTItZWVjNDFmNWJlNTE4IiwidCI6IjY2NGQxODg4LWU4MzAtNDBmMi1iMWIwLWViMWE3ZTRhYTNhYSIsImMiOjN9)** Fictional dataset of a fictional car dealershipl.
 The dashboard shows information related to financials, cars sold, and consumers.

 **[Patient Healthcare Analysis:](https://app.powerbi.com/view?r=eyJrIjoiZDllYzhhOTMtYTE2Mi00MjE5LTg3MjMtZjU2MGY3YjAwMzcwIiwidCI6IjY2NGQxODg4LWU4MzAtNDBmMi1iMWIwLWViMWE3ZTRhYTNhYSIsImMiOjN9)** This is one of the first dashboards I developed within Power BI.
-This dummy dataset of patients provides information on their waiting times at a healthcare facility, speciality center they were visiting, etc.
+This fictional dataset of patients provides information on their waiting times at a healthcare facility, speciality center they were visiting, etc.

 ## Skills